 Let’s start with the link found by Chrism56.
 It was an article from August 2008 with the title “Meltdown in the Arctic is speeding up”.
 This speeding up was explained as (my emphasis):

 The same old story.
-When reading the newspaper Het Nieuwsblad on September 1, I bumped on an article with the headline (translated from Dutch): “More floods, forest fires and heatwaves” and with an even bigger font type: “if we don’t act nów”.
+When reading the newspaper Het Nieuwsblad on September 1, I bumped into an article with the headline (translated from Dutch): “More floods, forest fires and heatwaves” and with an even bigger font type: “if we don’t act nów”.
 With emphasis on “now”.
 I lost count how many times I heard that before, yet it apparently can get recycled time and time again.
 Now a full page was devoted on it.

 There was no source, but it seemed to be based on an article in the Guardian published two days before, combined with a statement about the July data from the NASA dataset.
 The article was build on the statements of Gavin Schmidt (NASA GISS) who seems to go well beyond what the data tells us.